Welcome to Clacton 150 Anniversary Flight information page!

 Are the displays suitable for young children?

-The Airshow is a family event.
-Some of the louder, faster jets can be very noisy!
+This is a family event.
+The louder, faster jets can be very noisy!
 If you have ear defenders it’s advisable to bring them.
-Some of our traders also sell them.

 From London and the M25, take the A12 signed Chelmsford and Colchester, pass the exits to Colchester West and Colchester Central, and then join the A120 signposted Harwich and Clacton.